Edward G. Robinson Sees All But Is Powerless To Act Under Cover Of Night.

 The unofficial month of Noir begins with director John Farrow’s 1948 thriller Night Has a Thousand Eyes, released by Kino Lorber this November on Blu-ray, starring Edward G. Robinson as an unwilling clairvoyant powerless to stop his dire predictions from coming true.

-Film noir and the supernatural is a rare and unusual mix, but underappreciated studio director John Farrow, best known in the noir genre for previously directing 1948’s The Big Clock and later 1951’s His Kind of Woman, would also direct 1949’s spiritually-tinged thriller Alias Nick Beal, which superimposes the Faust legend on a late 1940’s tale of big city corruption.
-A politician played by Thomas Mitchell strikes a bargain with a mysterious gangster played by Ray Milland and, through the mystical-like machinations of the unknown title character, finds he’s earned much more than merely money and power: namely, in the end, a one-way ticket to Hell.
+Film noir and the supernatural is a rare and unusual mix, but underappreciated studio director John Farrow, best known in the noir genre for previously directing 1948’s The Big Clock and later 1951’s His Kind of Woman, would also combine both in 1949’s spiritually-tinged thriller Alias Nick Beal.
+Superimposing the Faust legend on a late 1940’s tale of big city corruption, guilt-ridden politician Thomas Mitchell strikes a bargain with mysterious gangster Ray Milland and, through the mystical-like machinations of the unknown title character, finds he’s earned much more than merely money and power: namely, in the end, a one-way ticket to Hell.
 Stylized to the point of dark legend, Alias works simultaneously on two levels of reality, with the literal line of its crime story mirrored by the symbolic import of its even more sinister reflection, the waking nightmare.

 The film opens with one Elliott Carson (John Lund) rushing through a trainyard, frantically searching through the night for his missing fiancée, the heiress Jean Courtland (Gail Russell).
 Rescuing Jean just before she jumps off a bridge and into an oncoming train, Carson takes her to a nearby nightspot, a noisy Chinese restaurant, to confer with her true “rescuer”, the man who had a vision of her attempted suicide, the clairvoyant John Triton (Robinson).